mocks-server/website/website/versioned_docs/version-1.5.0/advanced-programmatic-usage.md

   * `all`.
 Getter returning all current settings.
 Never modify returned object if you want to change settings, as it will have no effect.
 Use the `settings.set` method instead.
   * `getValidOptionName(optionName)`.
 Returns valid option name if it exists, or new option name if it is deprecated but is still supported, and `null` if it does not exist.
     * `optionName`: `<String>` Option name to check.
 * `serverError`.
-If mocks server throws an unexpected error, it is available at this getter.
+If mock server throws an unexpected error, it is available at this getter.
 * `behaviors`.
 Returns methods and getters related to currently available behaviors.
 	* `count`.
 Getter returning total number of behaviors available.
 	* `names`.
 Getter returning an array with all behavior names.